Derin6/MADE_Project/project/project-plan.md

 * Data Format: xlsx

-Dataset includes Crime rates in each country for several sıb categories from 2003 to 2021 with two measurement option: Counts or rate per 100,000 population.
+Dataset includes Crime rates in each country for several sub-categories from 2003 to 2021 with two measurement option: Counts or rate per 100,000 population.
 Data Fetaures are listed below:
 "Iso3_code, Country,	Region,	Subregion,	Indicator,	Dimension,	Category,	Sex,	Age,	Year,	Unit of measurement,	VALUE,	Source"